-All scholarship recipients must meet the full admission requirements and be enrolled for a program of study within UAT prior to applying scholarship funds toward tuition charges.
+All scholarship recipients must meet the full admission requirements and be enrolled for a program of study within UAT prior to applying a scholarship toward tuition charges.
 Scholarship awards and eligibility depend upon the particular scholarship the student is awarded.
 Living, transportation, resource expenses are the responsibility of the student.
-The award is applied to the overall tuition amount and is not a cash award.
-This award is not transferable to another university.
+The award is applied to tuition and reduces the amount of tuition charged to the student.
+It is not a cash award, rather a reduction of the tuition charges.
+Therefore, this award is not transferable to another university.